theGhostJW/ghc-proposals/proposals/0000-rich-errors-proposal.rst

    instance Applicative SDoc'
    instance Monad SDoc'

+   -- | A document containing no annotations whatsoever, can --   be useful for e.g code generation. type SDoc = SDoc' Void

+   -- | Remove all annotations
+   stripAnnotations :: SDoc' a -> SDoc

+   -- | Turn all annotations into purely textual contents renderAnnotations :: (a -> SDoc) -> SDoc' a -> SDoc

    -- | A value that can be embedded in an error message. data ErrorMessageItem = ...

-    -- | A document containing embedded 'ErrorMessageItem's. type SDoc = SDoc' ErrorMessageItem

-    -- | An error message.
+   -- | An error message, which is a document with
+   --   'ErrorMessageItem' annotations.
-    type ErrMsg = SDoc
+   type ErrMsg = SDoc' ErrorMessageItem»ß

-In this scheme ``SDoc`` would be a free-monad-style pretty-printer document (e.g. similar to that provided by ``wl-pprint-extras``).
+In this scheme ``SDoc'`` would be a free-monad-style pretty-printer document (e.g. similar to that provided by ``wl-pprint-extras``).

 The ``ErrorMessageItem`` type is a sum type including a variety of elements frequently found in error messages that tooling users would find useful to have available in structured form.
+Each "client" of ``SDoc'`` (compiler errors, Haskell/Core/STG/Cmm/LLVM/Assembly dumps, etc) would be free to pick its own annotation type and eventually turn the said annotations into textual contents or hand the rich document as-is to some other code.

 There are a number of things that might be included in this type but the initial cases we propose here fall into a few categories which we will address below.

 Haskell AST elements
 ~~~~~~~~~~~~~~~~~~~~